Big Brother (British TV series): Legacy

-Following their appearance on the series, numerous former housemates went on to enjoy moderate fame and success in the public eye.
+Following their appearance on the series, numerous former housemates enjoyed moderate fame and success in the public eye.
 Most notably, Big Brother 3 housemate Jade Goody went on to have a successful career in reality television and later went on to appear in the fifth edition of Celebrity Big Brother.
 Goody died in 2009 due to cancer.
 Following her appearance on the series, Goody has frequently been referred to as one of the most successful former housemates.
 Following the initial conclusion of the series in 2010, a special titled Jade Goody: Ultimate Housemate aired on Channel 4 in memory of Goody.
 Housemates such as Alison Hammond, Brian Dowling, and Aisleyne Horgan-Wallace have enjoyed considerable success appearing in television series and reality television following their appearance on Big Brother.
 Housemates Nadia Almada, Craig Phillips, and Nichola Holt all released music following their appearance on the series, with Phillips ultimately having the most success.
 Nikki Grahame, who rose to fame in the seventh series, had her own television series titled Princess Nikki that ran for six weeks on E4.
 She later went on to appear in numerous reality television series.
 Chanelle Hayes, who appeared on the eighth series, went on to release a single, work as a model, and receive her own reality television series.